Busy days ahead for PM at key meetings

 But the fallout from Russia’s invasion of Ukraine and the state of the global economy is also set to be a major talking point.

-While Russian President Vladimir Putin will not attend, Ukrainian President Volodymyr Zelenskiy is expected to take part virtually.
+While Russian President Vladimir Putin will not attend, Ukrainian President Volodymyr Zelensky is expected to take part virtually.

-Overnight, the United States confirmed President Joe Biden will meet with the Chinese president on Monday in Bali.

 The summits will be an opportunity for leaders to discuss the economic instability faced across the globe in the wake of the pandemic.